mindyruan/APCSFinalProject/README.md

 January 16, 2015
 - Combined our codes!
 Spawned food into the first row of the map, but haven't added to the other rows yet.
 Eating also works fine. *Food is also spawned inside the walls.
 We're going to manually remove those.
 - Filled the map with food!
 (For some reason the very last box in the bottom right corner doesn't spawn a food but that's okay we'll just put the minigame there) Working on getting rid of wall food.
+- Removed a few walls for the ghosts!
+Quite possibly the final version of the map.